tmtsoftware/csw/docs/src/main/commons/using-alarms.md

 # Using Alarms

 Alarms are used to indicate when some condition has arisen that warrants operator intervention.
-In order to ensure the integrity of alarms, components are required to broadcast the state of each alarm periodically, so that situations in which a component is unable to determine and/or broadcast the alarm state occur, and the operator can take appropriate action.
+In order to ensure the integrity of alarms, components are required to broadcast the state of each alarm periodically.
+When situations occur in which a component is unable to determine and/or broadcast the alarm state, the alarm severity is automatically set to `Disconnected` after some period of time.
+This is brought to the operator's attention and the operator can then take appropriate action.
 This means even when situations are normal, the component must continue to publish each alarm with an `Okay` severity; otherwise, the alarm severity is automatically marked as `Disconnected`, prompting the operator to investigate.

-The CSW Alarm Service provides two APIs: a "Client API" used by component, and an "Admin API" used to manage the Alarm Store and for operator use (typically via HCMS user interfaces).
+The CSW Alarm Service provides two APIs: a "Client API" used by a component, and an "Admin API" used to manage the Alarm Store and for operator use (typically via HCMS user interfaces).
 The Client API consists of a single method call, `setSeverity`.
 The Admin API includes methods to set up the Alarm Store, get alarm severities and health of components or subsystems, acknowledge alarms, reset latched alarms, and other operator tasks.